-Creating email marketing that sells is your main objective, so it is extremely important to get it right.
-There are several components in copywriting that can increase the success of your email campaign.
+It is extremely important to get it right.
+There are several components in copywriting that can increase the success of your email marketing campaign.
 So much time is spent on design that many marketers rush the copy, this can be a disaster.
 In this post we will focus on the Subject Line.

 Subject Line – You have a very short window of opportunity to grab attention.
 Your subject line can make or break you email results.
 How powerful was your last subject line?
 Did it offer a benefit or reward to your prospects and customers?

-Do you know the four functions of your subject line?
-Your email subject line should get attention, qualify the prospect or customer, deliver a complete message and draw the reader into the body copy.
+Your email marketing subject line should get attention, qualify the prospect or customer, deliver a complete message and draw the reader into the body copy.

 Appeal to the reader’s self-interest or give them news to grab attention.
 What kind of news could you give?
 Think about using words about your product or service such as new, discover, introducing, announcing or now to give your subject line a news like feel.
 If you are able to use the word free, do it!
 Everyone wants something for free.
 Some other good words to try are why, easy, last chance, guarantee, save and proven.
 Make sure your subject line is related to the product or service you are selling.

 Your subject line should have specific appeal to your target audience.
 For instance if you are selling an age specific product or service include the age range in your subject line.
 Anything you can think of that will specifically target people to self qualify for your offer will draw them in.

 Many times busy people will only read your subject line.
 It is important that they understand what you are saying in full.
 Consider including not only the selling promise, but also your company name in the subject line.
 A complete thought is more satisfying for the reader and makes it easy to understand your point.

 Creating a sense of curiosity is a good way to draw the reader into the copy from the subject line.
 How can you build curiosity?
 The most common ways are with intrigue and humor.
 You can also ask a question.
 The words “how to” are very effective.

-Your job is to persuade people to buy with your email subject line.
+Your job is to persuade people to buy with your email marketing subject line.
 Many times we want to try something new and be different, that is a good thing when you are still focused on the sale not on the creative alone.
 Your challenge is to create a subject line that is persuasive, compelling and memorable to sell your product or service.
 Pictures that compliment your subject line or help speak it without words are very important.
 Words when combined with images correctly create a powerful message.
 Are you ready to write your subject line?

 Need help or have questions?
 Call us in San Diego at (619) 448-6111 or email email@example.com.
 We are glad to help!